AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-2_Ad-Tech-Tax.md

 <h2>save</h2>

 Am I being too harsh?
-If so, to be nicer to the ad tech folks, I won't even mention their kickbacks, a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">high-freq price pumping</a>, and  <a href="http://www.bloomberg.com/features/2015-click-fraud/">non-human trafficking</a>.
+If so, to be nicer to the ad tech folks, I won't even mention <a href="http://adage.com/article/agency-news/media-agency-kickbacks-real/297707/">their kickbacks</a>, a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">high-freq price pumping</a>, and  <a href="http://www.bloomberg.com/features/2015-click-fraud/">non-human trafficking</a>.

 The fairy tale is that Big Data and high-tech can target ads tospecific groups of people.
 The reality is they mostly can't even get the ad to a person, any person.
 All most programmatically targeted ads hits is just another computer program.